ConnectedSystems/connectedsystems.github.io/_posts/2020-01-17-New-stack-for-integrated-modelling-benchmarks.md

 ## Final thoughts

 Nim is looking to be "a better Cython" as you can write [Python extensions in Nim](https://github.com/yglukhov/nimpy).
-In fact, I may well end up using it in conjunction with Julia.
+In fact, I may well end up using it as such for both Python and Julia.

 I find the syntax for Golang enjoyable, but wary of its verbosity and repetitious nature as it lacks generics.
 A common complaint is having to write out essentially the same thing over and over with small differences to handle different data types.
 It's also lacking common tooling for data science purposes (perhaps unsurprising given its focus on corporate/business/infrastructure development) so at best it will be used for very specific purposes.